 From 18-20 weeks you can start using a fetoscope (a stethoscope but for you belly) to listen to your baby’s heartbeat.
 Remember that Doppler raises tissue temperature above the safe levels even more so than ultrasounds, so leave those home devices to the side.

 6. Your alternative for checking if you carry twins.

 If in early stages you are dealing with extra nausea and feel like you are growing quite big quickly, you can have a blood test done.
 Chances are that your HcG levels will be higher than with a momma with just 1 tenant.
 To be sure, you will know once the midwife can check your belly and feel several babies.
 Ultrasounds can sometimes even be inconclusive on this because kiddo’s sometimes hide behind one another!
 So not worth the risk..

 So there it is, you do not need to do all the ultrasounds that are offered to you!

 I really hope that these posts have helped you make up your mind on this difficult topic.
-If so, please share so that more women can maken an informed decision.
+If so, please share so that more women can make an informed decision.

-If you would like natural treatment during (the early stages of) your pregnancy and/or labor, book an appointment with me and we will look at your case together.
+If you would like natural treatment during (the early stages of) your pregnancy and/or labor, book an appointment for a pregancy action plan with me and we will look at your case together.